developer-zebra/developer-zebra-site/src/ehs/3-1/guide/settings/index.md

 ------

 ### Admin Max Attempts
 The number of failed attempts to log into Admin Mode before EHS disables Admin Mode login.
 EHS keeps a count of the failed consecutive login attempts with an attribute in the password admin node as in the Example Failed Login Counter below.
 The counter is reset if a successful login occurs before the maximum is reached.
-Once disabled, can be reset only by pushing a new `enterprisehomescreen.xml` file to the device.
+Once disabled, can be reset by pushing a new `enterprisehomescreen.xml` file to the device or with [Lockout Recovery](#lockoutrecovery) (if enabled).
 If this tag is not present or contains no value, the default of 10 is used.
 Failed login attempts are added to the [EHS log](../features#ehslog).

 <img alt="" style="height:350px" src="max_logins.png"/>

-#### Example
+#### Examples

     <preferences>
         ...